Gilly1970/BPI-R4_Mediatek_OpenWrt-25.12_Kernel-6.12/README.md

 > [!WARNING]
 >This build is for testing the Alpha Release which may contain bugs so if you want stability please use Openwrt 24.10 instead.
 >
+> Currently no SDcard.img is created with this build.
+MediaTek's new boot flow (using FIP/U-Boot 2024.x) which relies heavily on the FIT images (.itb) for both recovery and system upgrade, effectively deprecating the old "raw SD card image" method for this specific branch.
+If you haven't updated to MediaTek's u-boot then you will need to force update using "openwrt-mediatek-filogic-bananapi_bpi-r4-squashfs-sysupgrade.itb" to upgrade.

 ## **Notes**